Berenty Reserve, Madagascar: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types C and E. It's important that you choose the correct type.
-The majority of adapters currently sold are simply plugs and require your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types C and E. Be careful to choose the necessary type.
+Many adapters currently being sold are simply plugs and expect your devices to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be appropriate for most places.

 • Airplane phone mount